datanews/recipes/README.md

 http://smittenkitchen.com/blog/2014/05/strawberry-rhubarb-crisp-bars/

 Mods: Used 3 cups of fruit, not two.
 Used strawberries and nectarines, not rhubarb.
-Added lemon zest.
+Added lemon zest. - Kat

 ### Cheese Date Biscuits